iustin/corydalis/INSTALL.md

 Next, copy the resulting binary (`dist/build/corydalis/corydalis`) somewhere, along with the `static` and `config` subdirectories.
-In the `config` directory, make a copy of the `settings.yml.sample` file, and update the configuration as needed.
+In the `config` directory, make a copy of the `settings.yml.sample` file as `settings.yml`, and update the configuration as needed.

 Being a web application, it also has a few JavaScript dependencies: